 - If you have planned a short trip, consider spending a few more days at the chosen vacation spot instead.
 That way you can let the impressions work on you in peace and quiet and at the same time the environmental pollution that the journey brings with it is relativized a little.

-Then you have the opportunity to support projects to protect the environment and nature on site, including here in the Harz Mountains.
-As you may have heard from the media or seen yourself on site, the Harz forests are in transition.
+One thing in particular is moving the Harz Mountains at the moment: the transition of the Harz forests.
 Numerous forest areas have disappeared due to man-made climate change and the resulting bark beetle infestation.
 In order to counteract this, there are now some possibilities and initiatives that actively carry on the afforestation of the Harz forests.
 You can support financially as well as take action yourself in the following projects: